 I get asked frequently: how do I help my kid do more with LEGO gears and motors?

-I love making LEGO move, especially when it creates some fun effects.
+I love making LEGO move, especially when it creates fun effects.
 I teach LEGO classes on movement and am always looking for resources for parents.

 LEGO gearing can sometimes feel like a foreign language.
 I offer classes that walk you through elements of gearing.
 But there are lots of other great resources to get you started!
 In my mind these resources need to include TWO components: the parts AND the instructions/explanations.
 Here are some options to help meet your family's needs: